 Generating Tests

 Paragon generates tests for you.
-Describe what you want to test, and Paragon writes the code.
-There are two ways to generate tests depending on the type.
+Describe what you want to test, and Paragon handles the rest.

 Test Generation Methods